ousatov-ua/Olingo4-server/README.md

 ### Get one property only

 Optimized in db terms too.
+So only specific column will be fetched on DB level

 http://localhost:8080/.../OfficeData('1')/OfficeAddress1

 ### Top and Skip

 Optimized in db terms too.
+So pagination will work on db side as well.

 http://localhost:8080/.../OfficeData?$top=5&$skip=1

 ### Select

 Select is optimized in db terms too.
+So only specific columns will be fetched on DB level.

 http://localhost:8080/.../OfficeData('1')?$select=OfficeAddress1,OfficeAddress2